Last Updated on March 18, 2023 by ellen

 If there is an animal control officer in your city, it’s important that you report the dog attack there.
 They will take the proper steps to deal with the dog and be sure the owner keeps it under control in the future.

 After having your wound treated, it’s important that you talk to an attorney about your rights in this matter.
-The Nagelberg Bernard Law Group, a Ventura dog bite lawyer, offers a 24-hour free hotline.
-You can use this line to have your questions answered about medical bills, lost income, and more.
+You should speak to an attorney to have your questions answered about medical bills, lost income, and more.